 “Come away from the door,” his father called from the kitchen.
 “Your Mom will be back soon.”

 Easton grudgingly pulled himself away from the slit of glass between the door and the wall.
 He kicked off his shoes, and hung his jacket in the closet.
 Hadn’t everything gone okay at dinner?
 He had thought so.
 He was polite, Emileigh was interesting, and seemed to impress his parents.
-She was charming, and sweet and ordered politely.
+She was charming, sweet and polite.

 A few times, Easton’s father would touch his mother’s hand gently.
 With a light squeeze he’d say, “Now Lillian, she’s only been in town a few months, let’s not make her feel like this is an inquisition!”
 Later, he’d remark, “don’t make the child uncomfortable!” and later still, “Why don’t you check out the dessert bar, Lil?
 We haven’t tried their new devil’s food cake …”

 Cliff Jacobs knew his wife wasn’t simply pressing the girl for her interest in their son.
 Cliff, pensive and well-versed in the fables of Lillian’s ancestry, was concerned that the stories were about to topple over themselves and spill out onto this child.